 If your benefit award is for an indefinite period, you will not usually have to make a renewal claim.
 However, indefinite awards can sometimes be reviewed and you may need to have another medical examination as part of the review.

 - be habitually resident and in Northern Ireland

-- have been in Northern Ireland, Great Britain, the Isle of Man, Jersey or Guernsey for at least 2 out of the last 3 years (this does not apply for people paid under the special rules)
+- have been in Northern Ireland, Great Britain, the Isle of Man, Jersey or Guernsey for at least two out of the last three years (this does not apply for people paid under the special rules)

 - not be under immigration control

-If you or a member of your family live or work in, or have come from another European Economic Area (EEA) state or Switzerland, different conditions may apply.
+If you or a member of your family live or work in, or have come from a European Economic Area (EEA) state or Switzerland, different conditions may apply.

 You may be able to get Attendance Allowance if you are either:

-- a family member of an EEA national and you have moved to the UK from another EEA state
+- a family member of an EEA national and you have moved to the UK from an EEA state

 - a person who has been allowed to come into or stay in Northern Ireland because someone has agreed to be responsible for your maintenance and accommodation